Dangers of an Outdated Power of Attorney

-Having a current, updated power of attorney (POA) is a vitally important component of the estate planning process.
-It is a common mistake for individuals to let their initial POA paperwork expire, or be outdated, which can negatively affect the distribution of your inheritance in the way you desire.
-Phelps Law, located in Scottsdale and Gilbert Arizona, is passionate about strategic estate planning with living wills, living trusts as well as including an updated power of attorney.
+Having an updated Power Of Attorney (POA) is a vitally important component of estate planning.
+It is a common mistake for individuals to let their initial POA paperwork expire or become outdated, which can negatively affect the distribution of their inheritance.
+At Phelps Law, located in Scottsdale and Gilbert Arizona, we want to help you make certain your living will and living trust are current and strategic.

 What is a Power Of Attorney?

-What does it mean for a power of attorney to be outdated?
-With laws continually changing, the terms under which you set up your initial power of attorney can become outdated, or even expire, if an expiration date has been included as part of your original documents.
-It is important to review your POA regularly and keep it updated to avoid the following issues:
+With laws continually changing, the terms under which you set up your initial Power Of Attorney can become outdated or even expire, if an expiration date has been included as part of your original documents.
+It is valuable to review your POA regularly and keep it updated to avoid the following issues:

-- Under updated laws, your POA may still be valid, but not interpreted as you would hope, thus resulting in your specific wishes will not be carried out as originally stated.
+- If laws change, your POA may still be valid, but not interpreted as you would have hoped—with the possible result that your specific wishes will not be carried out as originally stated.

-- Banks and other institutions may not allow your POA access to financial decisions if the paperwork for them is out of date.
+- Banks and other institutions may not allow your POA instructions regarding financial decisions if the paperwork isn’t current.

-- If you move and don’t update your address, only fifteen states currently accept out-of-state forms.
-Therefore, all of your planning may be invalid.
+- Only fifteen states currently accept out-of-state POA forms.
+If you move and don’t update your address, all of your planning may be invalidated.

-- Changes with HIPAA may not be reflected in outdated POA forms, and therefore cause issues with making needed decisions.
+- Changes with HIPAA may not be reflected in outdated POA forms and could interfere with making essential medical decisions.